PTSD Guide - Part 5

 What does the VA mean by substantially gainful employment?

 The second thing that a Veteran must meet to receive TDIU benefits is being incapable of maintaining substantially gainful employment.
 What does the VA consider as maintaining substantially gainful employment or marginal employment?
-Basically, maintaining substantially gainful employment or marginal employment is when a Veteran's does not earn more the the poverty threshold in a year.
+Basically, maintaining substantially gainful employment or marginal employment is when a Veteran does not earn more the the poverty threshold in a year.
 The poverty threshold changes almost every year per the U.S. Department of Commerce, Bureau of the Census.

 What happens if the VA denies a Veterans PTSD claim for TDIU?

-If the VA denies a Veterans claim for TDIU based on PTSD there are a few options the Veteran can choose from.
-The Veterans Appeals Improvement and Modernization Act has set up three different options per the VA.
+If the VA denies a Veteran's claim for TDIU based on PTSD there are a few options the Veteran can choose from.
+The Veterans Appeals Improvement and Modernization Act has set up three different options, per the VA.

-Option 1 - Higher-Level Review, which means the Veterans claim will be review by a senior claims adjudicator and it involves the following:
+Option 1 - Higher-Level Review, which means the Veteran's claim will be review by a senior claims adjudicator and it involves the following:

 • A higher-level de novo review (new look) of the decision